steve-yuan-8276/sqlalchemy-challenge/README.md

     - Date as the key and precipitation as the value.

 3. **Stations**: `/api/v1.0/stations`
-    - Returns JSON list of all stations from the dataset.
+    - Returns JSON list of all stations from the dataset,which includes station, name, longitude, latitude,  elevation, Average precipitation,  Average Temperature.

 4. **Temperature Observations**: `/api/v1.0/tobs`
     - Returns JSON list of temperature observations of the most-active station for the previous year.